simonlundmark1/odoo-tl-inventor-BOM-import/README.md

 2. Assign security groups to users:
    - **Rental User** for basic usage
    - **Rental Manager** for full CRUD access
+3. Each warehouse automatically gets a "TL Rental Out" location created
-3. (Optional) Adjust the scheduled action in *Settings → Technical → Scheduled Actions*
+4. (Optional) Adjust the scheduled action in *Settings → Technical → Scheduled Actions*

 ## Usage

-1. Go to **Inventory → Rental → Bookings**
+1. Go to **Rental → Bookings** (top-level menu)
 2. Create a new booking with project and warehouse
 3. Add booking lines with products and quantities
 4. Click **Check Availability** to find available dates for all products
 5. Select a date range and click **Apply Dates**
-6. Confirm to reserve stock
+6. Confirm to reserve stock (creates outbound picking to "TL Rental Out")
 7. Use **Availability** view to check capacity across all products
+8. When rental ends, click **Return** to create return picking

 ## Technical Details